CALL NOW: 301-656-6398

 What to Expect After a Tummy Tuck

-The risks of wound problems are always present with tummy tuck surgery and the problems with wound healing increase in those patients who smoke and in those patients who have had incisions in their abdomen from other operations.
+The risks of wound problems are always present with tummy tuck surgery.
+Problems with wound healing increase in those patients who smoke and in those patients who have had incisions in their abdomen from other operations.
 This is particularly true for patients who have had upper abdominal incisions, which are placed in the horizontal direction, such as an old gallbladder surgical incision.

 Designing Your Tummy Tuck

 There are three different approaches to contouring your abdomen.
 The approach chosen by your surgeon will depend upon your goals and your specific anatomic problems.
 For some people, liposuction of the abdomen alone will produce a thin abdominal wall and flank region.
 For those people who have significant laxity of their abdominal musculature or who have excess skin, a formal tummy tuck is the only way to achieve improvement.